sammshen/GCC-Shell/README.md

 Learnings from this project:
 - Custom Data Structures in C
 - execvp, waitpid, fork()
-- specifically, the implementation of ls
+- specifically, the implementation of ls: not a syscall, need to create a child and run execvp("ls", args)
 - implementation of redir

   TODO